govardhan-ks/ch-widget-sdk/packages/react/README.md

 The SDK supports two integration methods:

-### Iframe Integration
+### 🖼️ Iframe Integration
 When your widget runs inside an iframe, the SDK automatically uses Penpal for parent-child communication. **No additional setup required.**

-### Web Component Integration
+### 🎭 Shadow DOM Integration
-When running as a standalone web component, the SDK automatically detects the web component and uses DOM events for communication. **No additional setup required.**
+When running as a Shadow DOM web component, the SDK automatically detects the shadow root and uses DOM events for communication. **No additional setup required.**

-**Automatic Detection**: The SDK automatically detects web components by:
+**Automatic Detection**: The SDK automatically detects integration context by:
+- Checking for iframe parent window communication
-- Finding custom elements with hyphenated tag names (e.g., `<my-widget>`)
+- Finding Shadow DOM boundaries and custom elements
 - Using the current script context to locate the web component
 - Generating unique IDs for each widget instance